Appearance

 Act 1: Scaffold Sprint (Feb 23-24)

 A single late-night session scaffolded the entire application in ~2 hours.
 Phases 1-6 completed: monorepo, server, mobile app, web dashboard, reader, sync engine, TTS, collections, stats.
-Spec-driven generation — Hunter wrote the architecture doc, Claude executed phase by phase.
+Spec-driven generation — I wrote the architecture doc, Claude executed phase by phase.

 Act 2: Hardware Reality (Apr 8-10, after 43-day gap)